suffixes in english

 One great way to study suffixes is by taking an online quiz.
 And there are several you can choose from!

-• Skillswise, created by BBC, has quizzes for different levels of learning.
+• Skillswise.
+Created by the BBC, this resource has quizzes for different levels of learning.
 You can start with their beginner quizzes and work your way up to the more advanced levels.
 These quizzes cover suffixes but also help you study prefixes and root words.

-• Another online site for quizzes is ELTbase.
-Fill in the blank with the correct suffix.
-This quiz is for more advanced learners, but it’s a great way to learn the meanings of different suffixes and to see how much you’ve already learned.
+• ELTbase.
+On this online site, you fill in the blank with the correct suffix.
+This quiz is designed for advanced learners, but beginners can also use it to learn the meanings of different suffixes and see how much they have already learned.

-• SoftSchools also has a fill-in-the-blank suffix quiz.
+• SoftSchools.
+Like ELTbase, this has a fill-in-the-blank suffix quiz.
 This online quiz is straightforward and simple.
-It’s a great way to practice suffixes you’ve learned and to see how they’re used in common English words.
+It is a great way to practice the suffixes you have learned and see how they are used in common English words.

-Learning doesn’t need to take time away from your entertainment.
-You can learn suffixes while you watch movies or TV shows, read books or even watch videos online.
+Learning does not need to be limited to standard language textbooks.
+You can learn English suffixes while you watch movies or TV shows, read books or comics or even watch videos online.

 Subtitles are very helpful for finding suffixes in movies, TV series and other types of videos.
-For example, the subtitles on the video-based language program FluentU are also interactive, so you can click on them to learn definitions of words with suffixes and see what other clips include them.
+For example, the subtitles on the video-based language learning program FluentU are interactive.
+That means you can click on them to learn the definitions of words and see what other clips include them.

-While reading books, magazines, comics and newspapers, try writing a list of words with suffixes.
-Then, see how many words have the same suffix to help you better understand its meaning.
+When you’re studying using the methods above, try writing a list of words with suffixes.
+Then, see how many words have the same suffix to help you better understand their meaning.

 Lists help you focus on important suffixes.
-Once you learn these, you’ll start noticing them in your daily English conversations.
+Once you learn these, you will start noticing them in your daily English conversations.

-Try memorizing this list of 40 suffixes and their meanings.
+Try memorizing the above list of 40 suffixes and their meanings.

 Plus, you can add to this list any time you hear a new suffix.
 Write it down, along with its meaning and some examples of words that include it.

 You can also add example words and phrases to the list.
-By taking note of common words with suffixes, you’ll become even more familiar with their definitions and you’ll start noticing them in other words, too.
+By taking note of common words with suffixes, you will become even more familiar with their definitions and start noticing them in other words, too.

 Do you feel confident in your English suffixes yet?
-Keep practicing and start listening for suffixes in conversations, movies and books.
+Keep practicing and start listening for them in conversations, movies and books.

 This list should help you master a few of the most common suffixes in English.
-Keep adding to it and in no time, you’ll be amazed by how many new words you can understand!
+Keep adding to it and in no time, you will be amazed by how many new words you can understand!

 Enter your e-mail address to get your free PDF!